-Whilst most of the company’s manufacturing is conducted out elsewhere; the financial services division of the company (Ford Motor Credit Company) is a key employer for those living in Brentwood.
+Whilst most of the company’s manufacturing is conducted out elsewhere; the financial services division of the company (Ford Motor Credit Company) is a key employer for those in Brentwood.

 There are also ample opportunities for individuals who are commencing their careers.

-Residents living in Brentwood can expect good wages.
+Residents of Brentwood can expect good wages.